Multicultural Lesson Plans and Resources

 See also Dia's Story Cloth: The Hmong People's Journey to Freedom and Stories in Quilts.

 Historical information and a long list of links.
-See also The Hmong People - Who Are They?
+See also Hmong Timeline.

 Resources and lesson plans (both elementary and secondary) for learning about Asia and Asian Americans.